Dense nuclear Fr\'echet ideals in $C^\star$-algebras: Abstract

 \section{Abstract}

 We show that a $C^\star$-algebra $B$ contains a dense left or right Fr\'echet ideal $A$, with $A$ a nuclear locally convex space, if and only if the primitive ideal space Prim$(B)$ of $B$ is discrete and countable, and $B/I$ is finite dimensional for each $I \in $ Prim$(B)$.
-Here $\{ \| \cdot \|_n \}_{n=0}^\infty$ denotes a family of increasing norms topologizing $A$.
 We show the forward implication holds for a general Banach algebra $B$, if the ideal is assumed two-sided.
-For $C^\star$-algebras, we construct dense nuclear ideals by defining a set of matrix-valued Schwartz functions on the countable discrete space Prim$(B)$.
-AMS Subject Classification 2010: 46H20 (structure, classification of topological algebras), 46H10 (ideals and subalgebras).
-Keywords: Nuclear Fr\'echet space, $C^\star$-algebra, discrete spectrum, dense ideal.
+For $C^\star$-algebras, we construct all two-sided dense nuclear ideals by defining a set of matrix-valued Schwartz functions on the countable discrete space Prim$(B)$.